SMI2021Emory/Program/_session/invited/ses-I-12.md

       email: aciarleglio@email.gwu.edu
       title:  Multiple imputation in functional regression with applications to EEG data in a depression study
       abstract: Missing data are a common problem in biomedical research.
 Valid approaches for addressing this problem have been proposed and are regularly implemented in applications where the data are exclusively scalar-valued.
 With advances in technology and data storage, biomedical studies now frequently collect both scalar and functional data, both of which may be subject to missingness.
 However, little work has been done to deal with missing functional data.
 We propose extensions of multiple imputation and Rubin’s Rules for pooling estimates derived from multiply imputed data sets that accommodate both scalar and functional data.
 We present results from a simulation study showing the performance of our proposed approach with respect to fidelity to the observed data and estimation of the parameters of interest.
 We also present results from applying our proposed approach in the context of fitting a function-on-scalar regression model relating characteristics derived from electroencephalography to depression status (major depressive disorder vs. healthy control).
+- id: 4
+      name:  Guanqun Cao
+      affil: Department of Mathematics and Statistics, Auburn University
+      email: gzc0009@auburn.edu
+      title:  Estimation of the Mean Function of Functional Data via Deep Neural Networks
+      abstract: In this work, we propose a deep neural networks based method to perform nonparametric regression for functional data.
+The proposed estimators are based on sparsely connected deep neural networks with ReLU activation function.
+We provide the convergence rate of the proposed deep neural networks estimator  in terms of the empirical norm.
+We discuss how to properly select  of the architecture parameters by cross-validation.
+Through Monte Carlo simulation studies we examine the finite-sample performance of the proposed method.
+Finally, the proposed method is applied to analyze positron emission tomography images of patients with Alzheimer disease obtained from the Alzheimer Disease Neuroimaging Initiative database.

 ---